pepopowitz/tdd-workshop/module-5c/README.md

 #### 3. Full month-names are required

-Someone tried calling our unicorn-name-generator api with 'Jan' instead of 'January', and got an error.
+Someone tried calling our unicorn-name-generator api with 'Feb' instead of 'February', and didn't get "Wielder of".

 We should probably support month abbreviations.